nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 The response indicates the Variable type which is returned.
 In this example you can see a **String **and a **number **returned as response.

+\
+&nbsp;

 ### 4.2 Multi item read

-In contrast to other databases where we can define a search query and then get multiple items returned.
+In contrast to other databases where a search query can be defined which will get multiple items returned.
 In DynamoDB multiple items can only be retrieved if we provide an array of hash keys for the same table.
 Making it a chained single item read in another method.

 ```